huddx01/fireface-control/README.md

 *Key differences with Totalmix*

-- software output mixer is replaced with a straight routing and "pc return" controls for hardware outputs
+- software output mixer is replaced with a simple routing matrix and global dimmer per hardware outputs
 - inputs are mono only
 - echo fx are mono except pong echo